Oak Flat: a tract in Arizona sacred to some Native Americans but proposed as a giant copper mine

 “My little guy, his umbilical cord is buried here,” said Azee’s mother, Lian Bighorse.
 She said the connection to Oak Flat is physical as well as spiritual.

-The family is Chiricahua Apache and Oak Flat, or Chi’chil Bildagoteel, is a consecrated place used for prayer and ritual by them and many other Native Americans in the region.
+The family is Chiricahua Apache, and Oak Flat, or Chi’chil Bildagoteel, is a consecrated place used for prayer and ritual by them and many other Native American peoples in the region.
 Elders say the land was blessed by Usen, their Creator, and inhabited by Ga’an, the mountain spirits or angels who provide spiritual succor and guidance to seekers.

 But they fear for its future, seeing plans to carve a huge copper mine into the heart of Oak Flat as if it were a threat to their own flesh and blood – an obliteration of a piece of their spiritual heritage.

-The 6.7-square-mile (17.3 square-kilometer) Oak Flat is a verdant oasis in an arid landscape dotted with towering saguaro cacti, majestic rock spires and sweeping canyons.
+The 6.7-square-mile Oak Flat is a verdant oasis in an arid landscape dotted with towering saguaro cacti, majestic rock spires and sweeping canyons.

 Here, sage and other plants used for medicinal and ritual purposes sprout along streams and wetlands that provide sanctuary for birds and other animals.
 It’s where Native people gather acorns that drop from the oak trees before crushing them into an edible powder, and pick red sumac berries for a refreshing, scarlet drink that Bighorse described as “Native Kool-Aid.”

-It is also here that Resolution Copper Mining, a joint subsidiary of British and Australian mining giants, Rio Tinto and BHP, wants to remove layers of rock to extract copper from deep underground.
-The in-demand metal is used for electric vehicle and cell phone manufacturing.
-In the works for nearly a decade, the project has stalled amid a legal fight between U.S. agencies and those trying to protect Oak Flat on religious grounds.
+It is also here that Resolution Copper Mining, a joint subsidiary of British and Australian mining giants, Rio Tinto and BHP, wants to remove layers of rock in order to extract copper from deep underground.
+The in-demand metal is necessary for electric vehicle and cell phone manufacturing.
+In the works for nearly a decade, the project has stalled amid a legal and political fight between U.S. agencies and the nonprofit group, Apache Stronghold, which is trying to protect Oak Flat on religious grounds.

-Resolution Copper President Vicky Peace said the mine will be a “massive investment in rural Arizona” — creating 3,700 jobs over the course of the project and boosting state and local tax revenues by $88 million to $113 million a year.
-The company continues to “seek dialogue, to come to a collaboration and partnership,” said Tyson Nansel, a company spokesperson.
+Resolution Copper President Vicky Peace said the mine will be a “massive investment in rural Arizona” creating about 3,700 jobs over the course of the project.

-“We need the copper.
-The town and the tribe need jobs,” Nansel said.

-But removing the ore from underground would eventually cause the ground surface to collapse into a 1.8-mile (2.9-kilometer) crater.
-Resolution says that other parts of the Oak Flat parcel would remain intact, including Devil’s Canyon and Queen Creek.
-Apache Leap, where local legend says a group of Apaches leapt to their death rather than surrender to the U.S. cavalry, has been placed under permanent protection.

 Bighorse’s 12-year-old daughter, Soleil Davignon, is preparing for her upcoming Sunrise Dance.
-The four-day ritual occurs within a year of a woman’s first menstrual period and Soleil’s ceremony is set for October.
-When the time comes, Soleil will don dresses and jewelry gifted by family members and perform more than 100 dances, using a curved staff to keep time with the music.
+The four-day, coming-of-age ritual occurs within a year of a woman’s first menstrual period and Soleil’s ceremony is set for October.

-“I’ve always wanted my dance,” said Soleil on a recent day at Oak Flat as she picked sumac berries in a flowing skirt and sweatshirt.
-“I’ve been waiting for this.
-I’m ready.”

-She practices the dances daily but worries mining could block her future access to a place where she can connect to something greater.
+She worries the mining could block her access to which she has a strong spiritual connection.

 “This is a really sacred place,” Soleil said softly.
 “I love being here.”

-Oak Flat sits on the edge of the Tonto National Forest property, where Resolution is proposing the project.
-The corporation began the permitting process nearly a decade ago, but the project has been stalled by legal and political wrangling between U.S. agencies and the nonprofit Apache Stronghold.
-The group is challenging a planned land swap that would allow the project to move forward.
-The full U.S. 9th District Court of Appeals is considering Apache Stronghold’s request to permanently halt the project, and the only thing stopping that now is the lack of a new environmental impact statement.
+Resolution began the permitting process nearly a decade ago.
+Apache Stronghold is challenging a planned land swap that would allow the project to move forward.
+The full U.S. 9th District Court of Appeals is considering the group’s request to permanently halt the project, and the only thing stopping that now is the lack of a new environmental impact statement.

-Apache Stronghold’s position is that the mine would endanger Oak Flat and hold back Native Americans from their spiritual practice, said Wendsler Nosie Sr., the longtime activist who leads the group.
+Apache Stronghold contends that the mine would endanger Oak Flat and prevent Native Americans from their spiritual practice, said Wendsler Nosie Sr., a longtime activist who leads the group.
 He lives on Oak Flat as an act of rebellion.

 The former San Carlos Apache tribal chairman argues the land swap effectively declared that “the water, the air, the environment here in Oak Flat, they are all dead. … What we’ve done is given life back to it.
 It’s getting CPR right now through the religion.”

-His tribe’s current top leadership supports Nosie’s efforts, but some members would rather have the mine and the possible job opportunities that could come with it given the area’s widespread unemployment.
+His tribe’s current top leadership supports Nosie’s efforts, but some members would rather have the mine and the possible job opportunities that could come with it.

 They include Karen Kitcheyan-Jones, 64, the widow of a miner who never knew Oak Flat as a religious place.
-She had her coming-of-age celebration on the San Carlos Apache reservation — about 67 miles east of Oak Flat — where she still lives.
-Brenda Astor, Resolution’s Native affairs adviser, said Oak Flat is where her family gathered acorns for traditional Apache dishes.
+She had her coming of age celebration on the San Carlos Apache reservation, about 67 miles east of Oak Flat, where she still lives.

 Faith traditions differ on how they define sacredness, said Dan Dalton, a Detroit-based attorney who represents religious institutions in land use and zoning cases.